afattahi1387/blog-site-created-with-flask/README.md

 ### Install python, MySQLdb, flask, flask_login and mysql

-In step 1, you should install python, Then insatll MySQLdb. you should install MySQLdb with this command in terminal or cmd:
+In step 1, you should install python, Then insatll virtualenv with this command:

-    pip install mysql
+    pip install virtualenv

-Or install for this commands:
+Then in Unix/Linux/Mac, Enter this command:

-    pip install python-mysql
+    source venv/bin/activate

-    pip install python-mysql-connector
+And in Windows, Enter this command:

-Then install flask with this command:
+	.\venv\Scripts\activate

-    pip install flask
+Or this command:

-Then install flask_login with this command:
+	.\venv\Scripts\activate.bat

-    pip install flask-login
+Then install requirements.txt with this command:

-You should install mysql in your system.
+    pip install -r requirements.txt

 ### Clone this project